unoplatform/Uno.UITest/CONTRIBUTING.md

 ### Ask questions

-If you have a question be sure to first checkout our [documentation](https://github.com/nventive/Uno.Core/blob/master/doc).
+If you have a question be sure to first check out our [documentation](https://github.com/nventive/Uno.Core/blob/master/doc).
 But if you are still stuck, you'll have a better chance of getting help on [StackOverflow](https://stackoverflow.com/questions/tagged/uno-platform) and we'll do our best to answer it.
 Questions asked there should be tagged with `uno-platform`.

 For a more direct conversation, [our gitter is also a good place to visit](https://gitter.im/uno-platform/Lobby).

 ## Contributing code and content

-The Uno Platform is an open source project and we welcome code and content contributions from the community.
+The Uno Platform is an open-source project and we welcome code and content contributions from the community.

 **Identifying the scale**